Eating healthy at work ideas…

 - Request a large desk drawer to store all of your condiments!
 (Speaking to your work about good storage for food and making sure that no one ‘borrows’ them is also a massive help!).

 I hope these snack-sized nuggets of info help you to eat well at work!
-With a little effort up front, these tips soon build into habits that last.
+With a little effort up front, these eating healthy at work ideas soon build into habits that last.

 These are a bit of a general summary based on our experience, but on your programme, we’ll help you create a tailored plan that is easy to follow and sustain at work (and wherever else your life takes you) – and that helps you eat the food you love – which is all important to building this into a habit for life for you.